 Time to Break Free

-Chip Castille, the head of BlackRock's US and Canada DC group, reminds us that we have been through uncertainty before.
+Chip Castille, BlackRock's Chief Retirement Strategist, reminds us that we have been through uncertainty before.
 "If plan sponsors look at the DC landscape today, they'll see it's very different than what we saw five years ago," says Castille.
 "Five years ago we were looking at the passage of the Pension Protection Act and the recent appearance of the qualified default investment alternative.
 We were also talking about plan design and the risk of holding company stock."

 We emerged from that uncertainty to establish new best practices that pushed the evolution of defined contribution.
 "Today there's a consensus on the risk of holding company stock in a 401(k)," he says, "Best practices around multi-tiered plan design are now well understood.
 Finally, with 80% of plans using a QDIA1, the conversation has shifted from whether or not to use a QDIA, to which QDIA to use."